PsyTeachR/ads-v1/docs/03-viz.md

 ### Loading Data

-Let's build up a simple version of the plot above, layer by layer.
+Let's build up the plot above, layer by layer.
 First we need to get the data.
 We'll learn how to load data in Chapter\ \@ref(data), but you can copy the code below to create a data table object.
 The "column specification" tells you what each column is named and what type of data it is.
 The abbreviation "chr" is for <a class='glossary' target='_blank' title='A data type representing strings of text.' href='https://psyteachr.github.io/glossary/c#character'>character</a> columns, "dbl" is for <a class='glossary' target='_blank' title='A data type representing a real decimal number' href='https://psyteachr.github.io/glossary/d#double'>double</a> columns, and "dttm" is a date/time column.

 ```r